Alfonso Salmeron: Biography

 He was born in Toledo, Spain on 8 September 1515.
 He studied literature and philosophy at Alcalá and then philosophy and theology at the Sorbonne in Paris.
 Here, through Diego Laynez, he met St. Ignatius of Loyola and with Laynez, St. Peter Faber and St. Francis Xavier, he enlisted as one of the first companions of Loyola in 1534.
 The small company left Paris on 15 November 1536, reached Venice on 8 January 1537 and during Lent of that year went to Rome.
 He delivered a discourse before the Pope and was, in return, granted leave to receive Holy orders so soon as he reached canonical age.
 About 8 September, all the first companions met at Vicenza and all, save St. Ignatius, said their first Mass.
 The plan of a pilgrimage to the Holy Land was abandoned.
 Salmeron devoted his ministry in Siena to the poor and to children.
 On 22 April 1541, he pronounced his solemn vows in St. Paul's-Outside-the-Walls basilica as a professed member of the newly established Society of Jesus.

 In the autumn of 1541 Pope Paul III sent Salmeron and Paschase Broët as Apostolic nuncios to Ireland.
 They landed by way of Scotland on 23 February 1542.
 Thirty-four days later they set sail for Dieppe and went on to Paris.
 For two years Salmeron preached in Rome; his exposition of the Pauline Epistle to the Ephesians thrice a week in the church of the Society effected much good (1545).
 After preaching during Lent at Bologna, he went with Diego Laynez to the Council of Trent (18 May 1546) as theologian to Paul III.
 The Dogma of Justification was under discussion.

 The two Jesuits at once reportedly won the hearts and respect of all; their discourses had to be printed and distributed to the bishops.
-Both set out for Bologna (14 March 1547) with the Council.
+Both set out for Bologna (14 March 1547) with the council.
 After serious sickness at Padua, Salmeron once again took up his council work.
+Salmeron gave statements on issues including justification, Holy Eucharist, penance, purgatory, indulgences, the Sacrifice of the Mass, matrimony and the origin of episcopal jurisdiction.

 The next two years were in great part spent in preaching at Bologna, Venice, Padua and Verona.
 On 4 October 1549, Salmeron and his companions, Claude Le Jay and Peter Canisius, took their doctorate at the University of Bologna, so that they might, at the urgent invitation of William IV of Bavaria, accept chairs in Ingolstadt.
 Salmeron undertook to interpret the Pauline Epistle to the Romans.
 Upon the death of Duke William, at the instigation of the Bishop of Verona, much to the chagrin of the faculty of the Academy of Ingolstadt, Salmeron was returned to Verona (24 September 1550).
 That year he explained the Gospel of St. Matthew.